ethereum/go-ethereum/docs/_rpc/pubsub.md

 ## Create subscription

-Subscriptions are creates with a regular RPC call with `eth_subscribe` as method and the subscription name as first parameter.
+Subscriptions are created with a regular RPC call with `eth_subscribe` as method and the subscription name as first parameter.
 If successful it returns the subscription id.

 ### Parameters